Concord, New South Wales

-Concord is a suburb in the inner West of Sydney, in the state of New South Wales, Australia.
+Concord is a suburb in the Inner West of Sydney, in the state of New South Wales, Australia.
 It is 10 km west of the Sydney central business district, in the local government area of the City of Canada Bay.
-People from Concord are colloquially called Concordiens.

 Concord West is a separate suburb, to the north-west.

 History

 Concord takes its name from Concord, Massachusetts, in the USA, which was the site of the Battle of Concord, one of the first military engagements of the American Revolutionary War (1775–1778).
 Some historians believe the Sydney suburb was named Concord to encourage a peaceful attitude between soldiers and settlers.
 The first land grants in the area were made in 1793.

 The original Concord Council was established in 1883.
-Concord Council amalgamated with Drummoyne Council in 2000 after 117 years of self governance to form the City of Canada Bay.
+Concord Council amalgamated with Drummoyne Council in 2000, after 117 years of self governance to form the City of Canada Bay.
 It is also the name of the surrounding parish.

 In 1933, 'Concord Jubilee 1833–1933: a history of the municipality of Concord: with illustrations', compiled by G. M. Shaw was published.

 Commercial area

 Concord features Majors Bay Road Shopping Village.
 It includes several cafes, restaurants, Coles Local, post office, medical centre and other commercial enterprises.
-There is also a small shopping strip on Cabarita Road known as 'Cabarita Junction' and just up the road as you head towards Breakfast Point you will find a small cafe and restaurant precinct on the corner of Mortlake Street and Brays Road.
+There is also a small shopping strip on Cabarita Road in the locality of Cabarita Junction on the road towards Breakfast Point, including a small cafe and restaurant precinct on the corner of Mortlake Street and Brays Road.